Martincic/ar-image-recognition/README.md

 ![Preview of the program](https://raw.githubusercontent.com/Martincic/ar-image-recognition/main/preview.gif)

 ## Tools used
 We've used [YOLOv5](https://github.com/ultralytics/yolov5) detection algorithm with which we've trained our dataset.
-The data was collected on site and prepared with [Roboflow](https://roboflow.com/).
+The data was collected on site via video.
+We extracted the frames with [FFMPEG](https://ffmpeg.org/) and prepared with [Roboflow](https://roboflow.com/).

 ### Installation
 ```